 06 of 10

-Serene.
-Peaceful.
-Tranquil.
-Missoula Blue from Dutch Boy invokes a feeling of calmness and clarity, making it a wonderful color for the bedroom.
+Missoula Blue from Dutch Boy evokes a feeling of calmness and clarity, making it a wonderful color for the bedroom.
 A hint of gray keeps it from being bright, but it's close to a pure blue, and so works well with most other colors, and decorating styles from casual to formal.

 07 of 10

-A soft shade with hints of green and gray creating a tranquil feel, Metropolitan from Dutch Boy is a light blue, but not at all washed out or timid.
-It's an excellent choice if you want to try color on your bedroom walls, but are afraid to go too strong or bright.
+A soft shade with hints of green and gray creating a tranquil feel, Metropolitan from Dutch Boy is light without seeming washed out or timid.
+It's an excellent choice if you want to try color on your bedroom walls, but don't want to go too strong or bright.
 It's also a good choice for a nursery or child's bedroom.

 08 of 10

-A mid-tone shade of blue reminiscent of faded denim, Antique Blue from Valspar has a slight lavender undertone, making it cool, calm and quiet.
-Despite that, it isn't a shrinking violet, but is strong enough to make its presence felt in the bedroom.
-If you decorate in colonial, country or traditional style, here's the perfect blue.Continue to 9 of 10 below.
+A mid-tone shade reminiscent of faded denim, Antique Blue from Valspar has a slight lavender undertone, making it cool, calm and quiet.
+Despite its serenity, it's no shrinking violet and is strong enough to make its presence felt in the bedroom.
+If you decorate in colonial, country or traditional style, this is the perfect blue.Continue to 9 of 10 below.

 09 of 10

-Strong dark color isn't for everyone, but if you are looking for blue with an impact, consider Basin Blue from Valspar.
-This deep hue is cool, but not at all chilly or cold.
-If an entire room painted in dark blue is too much, consider using this sophisticated yet friendly color on just the wall behind your headboard as a dramatic accent.
+Strong dark colors aren't for everyone, but if you are looking for blue with an impact, consider Basin Blue from Valspar.
+This deep hue is cool, but not icy cold.
+If an entire room painted in dark blue is too much, consider using this sophisticated color on just one wall, such as behind your headboard, for a dramatic accent.

 10 of 10

 Blue Lagoon from Valspar brings to mind a drive along the coast.
-Almost teal, the strong green undertone chases away any chill or gloominess from the blue, so you don't need to worry that your room will look shadowy or dim.
-This is blue all grown up, with sophistication and presence.
-It works well in a contemporary or traditional setting.
+Almost teal, the strong green undertone chases away any chill or gloominess from the blue, so your room won't look shadowy or dim.
+This is a color with sophistication and presence and it works well in a contemporary or traditional setting.